Close

 • Military Child Care — Help parents find the most important details about military child care in one convenient location.

-• Nutrition and Fitness — From guidelines on developing healthy eating habits and ideas on how to stay fit to strategies for giving your child a happy, healthy start, parents can find ways to maintain healthy living, get fit and manage their family’s health.
+• Nutrition and Fitness — From guidelines on developing healthy eating habits and ideas on how to stay fit to strategies for giving your child a happy, healthy start, parents can find practical advice to help their entire family thrive.

-• Military Youth and Teen Programs — Military youth and teen programs are designed to support military children as they transition from childhood into adulthood.
+• Military Youth and Teen Programs — Programs offer a variety of support, including recreational activities, leadership development, mentorship and more, designed to support military children as they transition from childhood into adulthood.

 • Exceptional Family Member Program — Help families with special needs get the support they need to manage education, care and services.